aditya-tanwar/terraform-rancher2-rke2-vsphere-cluster/README.md

 # terraform-rancher2-vsphere-cluster
-This is a terraform module to create Rancher RKE2 cluster on Vsphere Platfor.
+This is a terraform module to create Rancher RKE2 cluster on Vsphere Platform.